Letterbook/FEP/feps/fep-a4ed.md

 ## History

-The process and format described in this proposal is influenced by other community driven documentation efforts such as the BitTorrent Enhancment Proposal Process [BEP-1], Scheme Request for Implementation [SRFI] and the IETF RFC Series [RFC-8729].
+The process and format described in this proposal is influenced by other community driven documentation efforts such as the BitTorrent Enhancement Proposal Process [BEP-1], Scheme Request for Implementation [SRFI] and the IETF RFC Series [RFC-8729].

 ## References